Pelvic pain (SPD) Symphysis pubis dysfunction or (DSP) Diastasis Symphysis Pubis it hurts and it has a lasting effect if not treated.

 To do pelvic floor and tummy exercises.
 Get down onto your hands and knees and level your back so that it is roughly flat.
 Breathe in and then as you breathe out, squeeze in your pelvic floor muscles and pull your belly button in and up.
 Hold this contraction for between five and 10 seconds, breathing through it.
 Relax your muscles slowly at the end of the exercise.

-Your doctor or Midwife can refer you to a specialist women’s health Physiotherapist who should have experience in treating it.
-SPD also these days some Sports Therapist who have dealt with a lot of back, hip injuries can be of a great assistance they will test the stability, movement and pain in your pelvic joints and muscles.
-They also want to hear you describe your symptoms.
-Exercises especially focused on your tummy and pelvic floor muscles will improve the stability of your pelvis and back.
-You may need gentle, hands-on treatment of your hip, back or pelvis to correct stiffness or imbalance.
-This is where a Sports Massage Therapist can be of more help to you,
+Your doctor or Midwife can refer you to a specialist women’s health Physiotherapist who should have experience in treating SPD also these days some Sports Injury Therapist that have dealt with a lot of back, hip injuries can be of a great assistance.

 A pelvic support belt will give quick relief, but be sure it is the right fitting for you and you are comfortable while wearing it.